rdkcentral/Lightning-SDK/docs/plugins/router.md

 ## Routes
-to create a new route we first import the router from the SDK; import {router} from
+to create a new route we first import the router from the SDK; import {router} from 'wpe-lightning-sdk'

 next we create a new route, and add a component to it (we will later create an instance by adding it to the lightning render-tree)
 ```js